kjerandp/CoPilot/README.md

 ### Mapping
 In order to map data from the database to CLR objects, CoPilot is using a mapping delegate.
 There are three available mappers buildt into CoPilot:
 * `DynamicMapper` - for mapping data to a dynamic object
-* `BasicMapper` - for mapping data to POCO classes by doing a best-effort matching betweeb fieldnames and property names.
+* `BasicMapper` - for mapping data to POCO classes by doing a best-effort matching between fieldnames and property names.
 Can be assisted by passing in a dictionary of column-to-property mappings.
 * `ContextMapper` - for mapping data to POCO classes that have been mapped with the `DbMapper`.
 Supports multiple resultsets with relational entities.

 #### Dynamic mapping